Part of our ‘Staircase Basics’ Guide

 - Jig saw for cutting curved parts

 - Router and accessories for machining the joints, step recesses, rebates, grooves and mouldings

 - Electric drill and accessories, eventually a dowelling jig

 This is pretty much the minimum for any serious stair project.
 If you have extra resources then a table saw will be of great help too.

 Another stair tool that, although not essential, is of help is a biscuit jointer.
 I personally use biscuit joints together with stair bolts for string and hand rail assembly with newel posts.

 Biscuits are also very handy for assembling boards, for making up steps and adding extra width on strings as needed.

 Of course if you have a fully equipped workshop with surface and thickness planers, shapers and so on you can buy mill sawn timber and plane it up to your own specifications.

 Be careful though…you might save money on the raw materials, but the time you spend cutting and machining might cost you more in time spent than buying ready to use planed panels.

-The ultimate tool for a professional stair builder is the CNC router.
-StairDesigner can write the DXF that will run the CNC router and eliminate the need for printing part templates and marking out.
+The ultimate in stair making tools for a professional stair builder is the CNC router.
+StairDesigner can write the DXF files that will run the CNC router and eliminate the need for printing part templates and marking out.
 Machining can be done very quickly and a well organized workshop can manufacture complex made to measure stairs in a few hours.